Scientists hunt for genes behind inner ear malformation

 Summary

-This study looked at 324 people with hearing loss tied to an inner ear problem called enlarged vestibular aqueducts (EVA).
-Researchers collected DNA, hearing tests, and scans to find genes that cause EVA.
-The goal was to learn more about the condition, not to test a treatment.
+This study looked at 324 people with hearing loss and an inner ear problem called enlarged vestibular aqueducts.
+Researchers collected DNA, hearing tests, and scans to find genes that may cause the condition.
+The goal was to learn more about why it happens, not to test a treatment.

 Disclaimer Read more